 The Financial Aid Office administers a variety of aid programs in the form of scholarships, grants, loans, and part-time employment (federal work study) to eligible students who need assistance to attend college.

 Financial aid can come from various sources such as:

 - Federal grants

 - State grants

 - Federal Direct Loans

 - Federal Work Study

-- Columbia Gorge Community College Foundation Scholarships
+- Scholarships

-- Office of Student Access and Completion (OSAC) scholarships

-- Private grants/scholarships
+- Tuition Waivers

-- Veterans' educational benefits

 The amount of aid awarded is subject to eligibility, availability of funding, and date the application is completed.
-For questions, email the financial aid department at financialaid@cgcc.edu or call (541) 506-6021.
+For questions, email the financial aid department at financialaid@cgcc.edu or call (541) 506-6011, option 2.